Yash-Bandal/DSA/14 Sliding Window/2379_Kth Missing Positive Number.md

 ### 2379.
 Minimum Recolors to Get K Consecutive Black Blocks
 ### Problem Statement :

-Return the minimum number of operations needed such that there is at least one occurrence of k consecutive black blocks.
+Return the minimum number of operations needed such that there is at least one occurrence of k consecutive black blocks.<br>

----
-Input: blocks = "WBBWWBBWBW", k = 7
+Input: blocks = "WBBWWBBWBW", k = 7 <br>
 Output: 3
----

 ### My Logic On Sq
 ```cpp